Edgar Bergen: Comic strip

 In addition to his work as a ventriloquist, Bergen was also an actor and comic strip creator.
-He established the syndicated comic strip Mortimer & Charlie, which ran in newspapers from July 10, 1939, to May 1940, illustrated first by Ben Batsford and then by Carl Buettner.
+He established the syndicated comic strip Mortimer and Charlie, which ran in newspapers from July 10, 1939, to May 1940, illustrated first by Ben Batsford and then by Carl Buettner.
 The comic strip's writer was uncredited, but some of the gags certainly were lifted from the hit radio show.
 Between 1947 and 1954 Harvey Eisenberg also drew a comic strip based on Charlie McCarthy, scripted by Bergen.

 Films

 Bergen and his alter ego Charlie McCarthy were given top billing in several films, including the Technicolor extravaganza The Goldwyn Follies (1938), opposite the Ritz Brothers.
 That year they also appeared in You Can't Cheat an Honest Man with W. C. Fields.
 At the height of their popularity in 1937, Bergen was presented an Honorary Oscar (in the form of a wooden Oscar statuette, the only wooden Oscar given so far) for his creation of Charlie McCarthy.
 Bergen, along with Charlie McCarthy and Mortimer Snerd, was also featured in the 1938 film Letter of Introduction.

 As an actor alone, Bergen portrayed the timid suitor of the sister Trina in I Remember Mama (1948), and appeared in Captain China (1949), The Hanged Man (1964) and Don't Make Waves (1967).
 Other film roles for the team include Look Who's Laughing (1941) and Here We Go Again (1942), both with Fibber McGee and Molly.
 Charlie McCarthy wore a US Army uniform in Stage Door Canteen (1943) with Mortimer Snerd.
 Bergen, McCarthy and Snerd were also featured in Walt Disney's Fun and Fancy Free (1947).
 He later cameoed in all-star films such as The Phynx (1970), Won Ton Ton, the Dog Who Saved Hollywood (1976), and The Muppet Movie (1979).
 In 1977, Bergen had made a guest appearance on a second-season episode of The Muppet Show, the highly acclaimed television comedy/variety program produced by Jim Henson who considered Bergen a major inspiration.
 His daughter Candice had also guest-starred on the show during its first season.
 Bergen died shortly after filming his Muppet Movie scene, which was also his final public appearance, and was subsequently dedicated to him.
-In 2009 Bergen was featured in the comedy documentary 'I'm No Dummy, directed by Bryan W. Simon.
+In 2009 Bergen was featured in the comedy documentary I'm No Dummy, directed by Bryan W. Simon.